hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 $\mathcal{L}\_{\mathrm{style}}(\mathbf{s}, \mathbf{x})$) and then uses
 these terms to pose the optimisation problem for style transfer.

-TODO: Fill out this section with the following notes, incorporating whatever theory that is not covered inline in the final notebook.
-This corresponds to slides 37--39 of the talk.

-- Summarise the Gatys, et al. paper for the core ideas (and a sketch of the solution methodology):
-  - Higher layers in the network capture the high-level content in terms of objects and their arrangement in the input image but do not constrain the exact pixel values of the reconstruction.
-To obtain a representation of the style of an input image, we employ correlations between the different filter responses over the spatial extent of the feature maps.
-  - The representations of style and content in CNNs are separable.
-  - The images are synthesised by finding an image that simultaneously matches the content representation of the photograph and the style representation of the respective piece of art.
+The key idea in Gatys et al.'s paper is that higher layers in the network capture the high-level content in terms of objects and their arrangement in the input image but do not constrain the exact pixel values of the reconstruction.
+To obtain a representation of the style of an input image, the algorithm employs correlations between the different filter responses over the spatial extent of the feature maps.
+Essentially, *the representations of style and content in CNNs are separable*.
+The images are synthesised by solving the optimisation problem that simultaneously matches the content representation of the photograph and the style representation of the respective piece of art.

-  - Based on VGG16 - 3 FC layers.
-Normal VGG takes an image and returns a category score, but Gatys instead take the outputs at intermediate layers and construct L_content and L_style.
-  - A figure showing off the algorithm.
-- Additional technicalities: Introduce L-BFGS as a valid quasi-Newton approach to solve the optimisation problem.
+This optimisation problem is solved using the [L-BFGS algorithm][wiki-lbfgs].
+L-BFGS efficiently handles the high-dimensional space of images, iteratively adjusting the pixels to minimize the combined loss function.

+If the above sounded abstract, don't worry.
+What follows is a complete and concrete implementation of the style transfer algorithm.

 #### Notebook 6: Concrete implementation of the artistic style transfer algorithm